pbeardshear/Tycho/README.md

 Tycho
 ==========

+NOTE: As of (12/3/2012, v0.0.2), this README contains information that is out-of-date.
+New documentation is forthcoming.

 A simple real-time multiplayer game framework for node.js.

 ```js
 var tycho = require('tycho'),
 	server = tycho.createServer();

 server.listen(3000);
 ```